What to Expect the First Few Weeks of Your Engagement

 Stop the Insanity

-Moms are often the first to start asking questions.
+More often than not, moms are often the first to start asking questions.
 "The first thing my mother-in-law wanted to know when we announced our engagement was what kind of dress she should shop for," remembers Rebecca Menkens, a newlywed marketing director in Charleston, South Carolina.
 "And my fiance's grandmother wouldn't stop asking us about the date.
 She told us to hurry because her calendar was filling up already."

 Sound familiar?
-It's easy to let people stress you out during the "newly engaged" phase.
+It's easy to let people stress you out during the newly-engaged phase.
 Don't let them, warns Myrna Ruskin, a marriage stress specialist in New York City.
 "You're probably bombarded with questions from all sides," Ruskin says.
 "If people keep pressuring you about the date, don't be intimidated.
 Instead, say, 'Once we come off our cloud, you'll be the first to know the wedding date.'
 Whatever you do, don't miss the chance to bask in your new status and enjoy those first few weeks free from planning pressure."